Which moves faster: a badminton birdie or a golf ball? Which has the higher speed record: a hockey puck or a baseball?

 Cricket – 161.3 km/h

-Cricket is one of the most-followed sports around the world, despite its lack of popularity in North America.
+Cricket is one of the most-followed sports around the world, even if its popularity in North America is a little lacking.
 The best bowlers in the game can reach speeds similar to those of baseball pitchers.
-The fastest recorded bowl of a cricket ball came from Pakistan’s Shoaib Akhtar back in 2003 when his bowl reached 161.3 km/h.
+The fastest recorded bowl of a cricket ball came from Pakistan’s Shoaib Akhtar during a World Cup match in February 2003 when his bowl reached 161.3 km/h.

 Table Tennis – 112.5 km/h